julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- ...
-Handle notes tied with 32nds (including dotted 16ths)
-- Is there a pattern to the note length bytes that means we can avoid a lookup table and use a formula instead?
 - Horns in broken.sxq are converted at too short a note length - investigate and fix.
 Is it because they were half/dotted halfs/whole notes?
     - Third note in broken.sxq horns is 49, 12 (31, 0C), possibly a tied 32nd?
     - Other unknown notes are (15, 58), (35, 23), (46, 23), (70, 23), (71, 7), (73, 10), (84, 11), (100, 10)
+    - What class of note length have I missed?
+Triplets?
+- Is there a pattern to the note length bytes that means we can avoid a lookup table and use a formula instead?
 - Not all SXQ tracks are midi - don't export them as we run out of real midi track space in MPC Beats.
 What are they?
 - Handle track volume curve
 - Handle tempo (not in a special track 0 conductor track if possible)